kernelwernel/VMAware/docs/documentation.md

 <br>

 ## `VM::percentage()`
 This will return a `std::uint8_t` between 0 and 100.
 It'll return the certainty of whether it has detected a VM based on all the techniques available as a percentage.
-The lower the value, the less chance it's a VM.
-The higher the value, the more likely it is.

 ```cpp
 #include "vmaware.hpp"